You may want to read:

 Biff messed up his marriage.
 He authentically repented.
 God forgave him.
 Now he is asking his wife to forgive him.
 His wife is unwilling to forgive.
 She is still angry at Biff.
 She says she has forgiven him, but it is not true.
 She is using Christian-speak to justify her actions, but the proof is in the actions—she is not actively pursuing the reconciliation and restoration true forgiveness implies.

 The pinnacle of Christian maturity is when the offended party not only forgives the offender but encourages and allows the offender to be part of the restoration process.
 Think Christ here.
 We sinned against the Father, Son, and the Holy Spirit.
 You and I were guilty.
 Because of the gospel, we had the privilege of repenting of our sin and God released us from all guilt and condemnation (Romans 8:1).

 We, the accused, were made free and the Father placed our deserved punishment on Christ.
 You and I committed the highest crime in the universe.
 The Offended chose to be part of our redemption, but the story is even sweeter.
 We can now join the formerly offended Christ in the restorative work of the gospel.
 The offenders–you and I–can now cooperate with the Offended (God) so other offenders can hear the same message that set us free.
 Amazing grace.

-Therefore be imitators of God, as beloved children. – Ephesians 5:1
+Therefore be imitators of God, as beloved children (Ephesians 5:1).

-For to this, you have been called, because Christ also suffered for you, leaving you an example, so that you might follow in his steps. – 1 Peter 2:21
+For to this, you have been called, because Christ also suffered for you, leaving you an example, so that you might follow in his steps (1 Peter 2:21).

 Gospel Illustrated – When Paul was Saul, he had Christians put to death because he hated them.
 Then Saul became a Christian and began to work with those he persecuted.
 His new friends were nervous about his conversion, but their faith in God was exemplary.